Habitats: Coral Reefs

 Mapping Ocean Wealth is building on existing knowledge of the region’s ecosystem services, with a particular focus on factors that affect the productivity of Micronesia’s coral-reef fisheries.

-Initial work, led by the University of Queensland, compiled fish survey data from over 1,100 locations across the extensive reefs and island chains of five jurisdictions in Micronesia in the Pacific Ocean.
+The study, led by the University of Queensland, compiled fish survey data from over 1,100 locations across the extensive reefs and island chains of five jurisdictions in Micronesia in the Pacific Ocean.
 Almost any level of fishing leaves a clear signal: unfished reefs have a rich abundance of larger fish, such as parrotfishes, groupers, snappers and sharks.
 Such species remain where there is still some fishing, but the larger individuals are lost.
 As fishing pressure increases, the average fish size declines, and gradually some species disappear completely from the community.

 Using these ecological data alongside a host of other information on natural, social or economic variables, we built two models.
 One modelled cumulative fishing pressure using the average size of parrotfishes from the survey data.
 We assumed that more fishing would reduce average size.
 Parrotfish average size was closely linked both to human population density and to the distance to the nearest port.
 The second model examined the biomass of fish (or standing stock) currently present on the forereef slopes of Micronesia.
 This is strongly influenced by fishing pressure, of course, but many other factors played a part, including sea-surface temperature, oceanic productivity, upstream larval supply, depth and coral cover.